Nek5000/NekROM/conventions.md

-# Coding Convention for MOR
+# Coding Conventions for MOR

 1. Capitalization